The Vampire Chronicles: Television

 In November 2016, Rice announced on Facebook that the rights to her novels were reverted to her despite earlier plans for other adaptations.
 Rice said that she and her son Christopher would be developing and executive producing a potential television series based on the novels.
 In April 2017, they teamed up with Paramount Television and Anonymous Content to develop a series.
 As of early 2018, Bryan Fuller was involved with the creation of a potential TV series based on the novels.
 On July 17, 2018, it was announced that the series was in development at streaming service Hulu and that Fuller had departed the production.
 As of December 2019, Hulu's rights had expired and Rice was shopping a package including all film and TV rights to the series.
 In May 2020, it was announced that AMC had acquired the rights to The Vampire Chronicles and Lives of the Mayfair Witches for developing film and television projects.
 Anne and Christopher Rice would serve as executive producers on any projects developed.
 In June 2021, it was announced that AMC had given a series order for Interview with the Vampire, an eight-episode television adaptation of the novel.
 The project is executive produced by Rolin Jones and Mark Johnson.
-The series premiered on AMC on October 2, 2022, starring Sam Reid as Lestat, and Jacob Anderson as Louis.
+The series premiered on AMC on October 2, 2022, starring Jacob Anderson as Louis, and Sam Reid as Lestat.
 Interview with the Vampire was renewed for an eight-episode second season in September 2022, ahead of its premiere on AMC.
+In June 2024, the series was renewed for a third season.

-It has received critical acclaim, and is the first television series in Rice's Immortal Universe, based on the works of Anne Rice, with the second entry being the television adaptation of Lives of the Mayfair Witches.
+Interview with the Vampire has received critical acclaim, and is the first television series in Rice's Immortal Universe, based on the works of Anne Rice, with the second entry being the television adaptation of Lives of the Mayfair Witches.